 In addition to fixed contract consideration, many of the Company's contracts include some form of variable consideration.
 The Company offers various trade promotions and sales incentive programs to customers and consumers, such as price discounts, slotting fees, in-store display incentives, cooperative advertising programs, new product introduction fees and coupons.
 The expenses associated with these programs are accounted for as reductions to the transaction price of products and are therefore deducted from sales to determine reported net sales.
 Trade promotions and sales incentive accruals are subject to significant management estimates and assumptions.
 The critical assumptions used in estimating the accruals for trade promotions and sales incentives include the Company's estimate of expected levels of performance and redemption rates.
 The Company exercises judgment in developing these assumptions.
+These assumptions are based upon historical performance of the retailer or distributor customers with similar types of promotions adjusted for current trends.
 The Company regularly reviews and revises, when deemed necessary, estimates of costs to the Company for these promotions and incentives based on what has been incurred by the customers.
 The terms of most of the promotion and incentive arrangements do not exceed a year and therefore do not require highly uncertain long-term estimates.
 Settlement of these liabilities typically occurs in subsequent periods primarily through an authorization process for deductions taken by a customer from amounts otherwise due to the Company.
 Differences between estimated expense and actual promotion and incentive costs are recognized in earnings in the period such differences are determined.
 Actual expenses may differ if the level of redemption rates and performance were to vary from estimates.